USS Floyd B. Parks: Namesake

 Parks was designated a Naval Aviator on 12 June 1937, and in August reported to Naval Air Station San Diego, California.
 The following year, he married Margaret Elizabeth Murray of El Paso, Texas.
 In June 1940, he was reassigned to NAS Pensacola as a flight instructor.
 In May 1941, he transferred to the First Marine Aircraft Wing, Fleet Marine Force, Quantico, Virginia, and trained as a dive bomber pilot.
 He remained in that assignment until March 1942, when he joined the Second Marine Aircraft Wing in San Diego for deployment to Midway Atoll.

 He was promoted to the rank of Major on 8 May 1942, and given command of Marine Fighting Squadron 221 (VMF-221).
 The squadron was predominantly equipped with Brewster F2A-3 (Model B-439) fighter aircraft, supplemented by a handful of Grumman F4F-3 Wildcats, all handed down from U.S. Navy squadrons.
 More than half of the aviators assigned to Parks' unit were fresh from flight training in San Diego.
 Parks was killed in action on the first day of the Battle of Midway on 4 June 1942, while leading his squadron against a superior force of Japanese fighters and bombers attacking the island.
+He was reportedly seen bailing out of his plane before he was gunned down in his parachute.
+When they attempted to reach him on the coral, he was washed away and was never seen again.
+Most of the marine pilots were shot down, 15 out of the 25 were killed.
 He was posthumously awarded the Navy Cross.